Buckets Breakdown Report Overview

 - For a given time frame, it shows all marketing spend and conversions mapped back to each marketing placement

 This report should be leveraged for enhanced analysis and reporting outside of the Attribution Report view.

 - Comparing New vs. Repeat customer performance

-- Comparing performance by Tactic or Audience
+- Comparing performance by Tactic, Audience, or Creative all at once

 Primary Use Cases